bruceravel/demeter/documentation/Athena/bkg/norm.rst

 .. _fig-postbad:

 .. figure::  ../../_images/bkg_postbad.png
    :target: ../_images/bkg_postbad.png
    :width: 100%

 .. _fig-normbad:

 .. figure::  ../../_images/bkg_normbad.png
    :target: ../_images/bkg_normbad.png
    :width: 100%

 .. subfigend::
    :width: 0.45
-    :label: fig_badnorm
+   :label: _fig-badnorm

    (Left) The post-edge line is chosen very poorly for this BaTiO\ :sub:`3` spectrum.
 The upper end of the normalization range is on the other side of the Ba L\ :sub:`III` edge.
 (Right) The poor choice of normalization range for BaTiO\ :sub:`3` results in very poorly normalized Ti K edge data.

 The previous example is obviously an extreme case, but it illustrates the need to examine the normalization parameters as you process your